Where We Be

 We didn't know much about Riga beforehand,

-so we were p
+so we were pleasantly surprised to discover

 just how much beautiful architecture is here.
 It